hectorgoan/DropboxToHDD/README.md

 ## HOW-TO

 In the following [link](https://www.somosbinarios.es/sincronizar-carpetas-mac-os-x/) you'll find the instructions on how to customize the scripts for your needs (basically changing the folders) in spanish.
+Hosted by [somosbinarios.es](https://www.somosbinarios.es/)